How a Fashion Search Engine Leverages Team Collaboration for Global Growth

 Once they are part of our freelance network, for the main markets, we count on an in-house communication team, focused on PR stories, who also work closely with the translators to provide suggestions and feedback when they complete any type of translations.
 Once this exchange of feedback happens, our communication leads have access to Phrase, so they can update the content themselves or leave a note to translators to check when they are available.

-Looking back at Lyst’s growth path, what would you advise entrepreneurs or companies looking to scale their localization efforts?
+Looking back at Lyst’s growth path, what would you advise companies looking to grow globally?